Market Analysts see Robinhood Markets Inc. [HOOD] falling to $10. Time to buy?

 Citigroup have made an estimate for Robinhood Markets Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on December 13, 2022.
 The new note on the price target was released on August 31, 2022, representing the official price target for Robinhood Markets Inc. stock.
 Previously, the target price had yet another drop from $11.50 to $9.50, while Goldman kept a Neutral rating on HOOD stock.
 On June 15, 2022, analysts decreased their price target for HOOD shares from 15 to 5.

-Robinhood Markets Inc. [HOOD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 12.97.
-With this latest performance, HOOD shares dropped by -0.32% in over the last four-week period, additionally plugging by 10.82% over the last 6 months – not to mention a drop of -42.65% in the past year of trading.
+Robinhood Markets Inc. [HOOD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.18.
+With this latest performance, HOOD shares gained by 19.88% in over the last four-week period, additionally plugging by 6.94% over the last 6 months – not to mention a drop of -29.07% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Robinhood Markets Inc. [HOOD] shares currently have an operating margin of -199.77 and a Gross Margin at +73.31.
 Robinhood Markets Inc.’s Net Margin is presently recorded at -200.86.